telerik/xamarin-forms-docs/controls/datagrid/features/commands.md

 <snippet id='datagrid-commands-celltap-data'/>

-Lets handle the CellTap action as a Command.
+Let;s handle the CellTap action as a Command.
 First, create a class that inherits from the DataGridCommand and set its Id property accordingly.
 You would also need to override CanExecute and Execute methods as demostrated in the example below:

 <snippet id='datagrid-commands-celltap'/>